RafaelFunchal/wpcom-forums/README.md

-# WordPress.com Forums
+# WordPress.com and WordPress.org Forums

 ## Dark Mode

-This [UserCSS](https://github.com/openstyles/stylus/wiki/Usercss) file adds a Dark Mode to the WordPress.com forums.
+This [UserCSS](https://github.com/openstyles/stylus/wiki/Usercss) file adds a Dark Mode to the forums of both WordPress.com and WordPress.org.

 ### Instructions